ibobak/statsd-jvm-profiler/visualization/README.md

 -------|--------
 -x     | The prefix for the generated files
 -f     | File with filtering lines, i.e. if any of the lines (from this file) is met in the stacktrace - it won't go to the output.
+-s     | Sort order of methods.
+0 means "sort by methodname:linenumber", 1 means "sort by linenumber:methodname".
+0 is default.

 The basic options are: